List of France national football team captains: History

 The first captain of the France national team was Fernand Canelle, who captained the national team in its first international match against Belgium on 1 May 1904.
 Canelle went on to captain France only once more in a 7–0 defeat to Belgium in 1905.
 The team's next captain was Pierre Allemane, who had previously captained a team representing France at the 1900 Summer Olympics.
 However, this occurred when the team was under the supervision of the Union des Sociétés Françaises de Sports Athlétiques (USFSA), a federation sports union that supported amateur sport.
 Under the Fédération Internationale de Football Association (FIFA) governing body, Allemane is the only French player to wear the armband in all of his national team appearances.
 Aside from Canelle and Allemane, Gaston Barreau, René Bonnet, Étienne Jourde, and Robert Lemaître are the only other players to ever captain the national team on their debuts.
 Bonnet's captaincy is notable due in part to the fact that it was his only appearance with the national team.
 The first player to captain France in a major international competition while playing under FIFA was André François.
 He led the team at the football tournament in the 1908 Summer Olympics and captained France to the worst loss in national team and competition history, a 17–1 loss to Denmark.
 One of the first permanent captains of the national team was Jean Ducret.
-He captained the team 13 times between 1910–1914.
+He captained the team 13 times between 1910 and 1914.